open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_7/openstat_q7_7.md

             population of New Yorkers.
           feedback: Try again please!
         ans3:
-          value: The probability of observing the obtained sample mean 6.61 hours if New Yorkers, on average, sleep 8 per night.
+          value: The probability of observing the obtained sample mean 8.16 hours if New Yorkers, on average, sleep 8 per night.
           feedback: Correct!
         ans4:
-          value: The probability of observing the obtained sample mean of 6.61 hours or more extreme, if New Yorkers, on average, sleep 6.61 hours per night.
+          value: The probability of observing the obtained sample mean of 8.16 hours or more extreme, if New Yorkers, on average, sleep 8.16 hours per night.
           feedback: Try again please!
         ans5:
-          value: The probability of observing the obtained sample mean 6.61 of hours or more extreme, if New Yorkers, on average, sleep 8 per night.
+          value: The probability of observing the obtained sample mean 8.16 of hours or more extreme, if New Yorkers, on average, sleep 8 per night.
           feedback: Try again please!
       part7:
         ans1:
           value: Reject $H_0$
-          feedback: Correct!
+          feedback: Try again please!
         ans2:
           value: Fail to reject $H_0$
-          feedback: Try again please!
+          feedback: Correct!
 ---
 # {{ params.vars.title }}
 New York is known as "the city that never sleeps".
 A random sample of ${{ params.description.n }}$ New Yorkers were asked how much sleep they get per night.
 Statistical summaries of these data are shown below.
 The point estimate suggests New Yorkers sleep less than the recommended ${{ params.sleep_hours }}$ hours a night on average.
 Is the result statistically significant?
 Use $\alpha={{ params.description.alpha }}$.